Story: Canterbury places

 Settlement and district at the junction of State Highways 1 and 7, 55 km south-west of Cheviot and 58 km north-east of Christchurch.
 It is the headquarters of the Weka Pass railway, a 12.5-km long section of the former Waiau branch line which closed in 1978.
 Excursions are now offered on a scenic stretch of the line.
 Extensive plantings of vineyards have made Waipara the main wine-making area in Canterbury.

 Grapes were first planted in the Waipara valley in the 1980s.
-Some 14 wineries produce award-winning wines, noted for their intense flavours.
+Some 28 wineries produce award-winning wines, especially pinot noirs and rieslings, noted for their intense flavours.
+There are over 1,200 hectares of plantings.
 Waipara has an ideal climate for grape growing, with high sunshine hours, hot dry summers and long autumns.

 River draining the Okuku Range.
 State Highway 1 crosses the Waipara River just south of Waipara township.
 Above and below the highway, the river has carved small but spectacular gorges through limestone.
 Fossils of marine reptiles were first found in the river in 1859 and one, a mosasaur skull found in 2004, is thought to be 65 million years old.